Hastings Country Park is a Site of Special Scientific Interest and nature reserve located to the east of Hastings, Sussex.

 The site has been used through out history including human use in prehistoric times.
 Archaeological finds date from the Palaeolithic, Mesolithic, Neolithic, Bronze age, Iron Age, Romano-British, Saxon, Mediaeval, Victorian to World War II.

-Part of the park, close to the town on East Hill, is an ancient settlement marked on the Ordinance Survey Map.
+Part of the park, close to the town on East Hill, has an ancient settlement marked on the Ordinance Survey Map.